New Student Requirements

 For complete and specific information about the required vaccines and any medical contradictions, carefully review the Centers for Disease Control and Prevention — Vaccine Information Statements.

-If a student has certain medical conditions and/or contradictions to a vaccine, please contact our office by calling 407.823.2119 to request an exemption.
+If a student has certain medical conditions and/or contradictions to a vaccine, please contact our office by calling 407.823.2119 for more information

-If you have any questions, call the Immunization Department at 407.823.3707.
-No forms will be accepted via email, this is due to health information privacy laws.
+If you have any questions, reach out to the Immunization Department via email at email@example.com.
+No forms will be accepted via email due to health information privacy laws.